hicommonwealth/commonwealth/wiki/Package-Scripts.md

 Description: Used for CI.
 Waits for the server to be ready (start serving on port 8080)

 Contributor: Kurtis Assad

+Considerations: What is the purpose of scripts (which are developer-friendly shorthand) being used for CI?
+Why not just directly reference the full definition in our `CI.yml` file?

 # Database Scripts